Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 without fear that we might break the application somehow in an internal change.

-Now let's think about our app's lifecycle.
+Let's think about our app's lifecycle.
 At the end of the script, we terminate and the class will be automatically deleted from memory when our script ends.
+(Python has what is called "automatic garbage collection".
+Once the interpreter detects that an object is out of scope and has no references left to it, it's memory is reclaimed by the operating system.)
 Are we safe in assuming one lifecycle of the app should only be using one database?
 Sounds like it.
 Is the database integral to the app?
 Yes, it can't do anything without it.
 So that sounds like a good case for sending the db_url to the app constructor as an argument.
 We also know that we'll need an SQLAlchemy session object for working with the database, so we can have our constructor create the session.
-And we know that we definitely don't want external code, sometimes called "client code" to be reading or writing to this session object, so we'll name the session self._dbs as a hint that it should be private.
+And we know that we definitely don't want external client code to be reading or writing to this session object, so we'll name the session self._dbs as a hint that it should be private.
-Our constructor then has a specific job: get the object ready for interacting with the database.
-We'll make sure that's detailed in our docstring so users of our class now how our object works.
+Our constructor then has a specific job: get the application object ready to go, which in our case means it's ready to interact with the database.
+We'll make sure that's detailed in our docstring so users of our class know how our object works.

 "Users of our class"?
 Another good rule of thumb when designing decoupled systems is to pretend you're working in a team.
-A good design will allow different people to work on different compoments without everyone having to understand everything about every component.
+A good design will allow different people to work on different components without everyone having to understand everything about every component.
-If they know the interface expectations of our class, they should be able to use it.
+If they know the interface expectations of our class, they should be able to write client code that uses it.
+They shouldn't need to know about anything other than the public methods.
 Imagining this, we can see why documention for the public interfaces is the most important.

 So we know we need: